val7304/flashcards/readme_ci.md

  └─ pom.xml
 ```
 #### The pipeline uses the project's dedicated Checkstyle configuration
-These rules are enforced automatically during the CI pipeline stages.
+These rules are enforced automatically during the CI pipeline stages

 ---